Andrea Bocelli: Voice

 have routinely been the subject of negative reviews by critics.
 Italian spinto tenor Franco Corelli praised Bocelli's voice after hearing it for the first time during a master class in 1986, in Turin, and he later gave Bocelli private lessons.

 Puerto Rican soprano Ana María Martínez, who regularly performs with Bocelli, said, "More than anything, Andrea has something that is unique in that he brings this light that is always around him.
 And this purity of heart and beauty of sound just touches the listener.
 It can't be described."

-Celine Dion said while introducing him during her Christmas Special for These Are Special Times, in 1998, that "if God would have a singing voice, he must sound a lot like Andrea Bocelli," and David Foster, a producer of the album, often describes Bocelli's voice as the most beautiful in the world.
-Similarly, jazz singer Al Jarreau, who performed with Bocelli on the "Night of the Proms" tour in Europe in 1995, described him as "the most beautiful voice in the world," and American talk show host Oprah Winfrey commented on her talk show that, "when I hear Andrea sing, I burst into tears."
+Celine Dion said while introducing him during her Christmas Special for These Are Special Times, in 1998, that "if God had a singing voice, he must sound a lot like Andrea Bocelli", and David Foster, a producer of the album, often describes Bocelli's voice as the most beautiful in the world.
+Similarly, jazz singer Al Jarreau, who performed with Bocelli on the "Night of the Proms" tour in Europe in 1995, described him as "the most beautiful voice in the world", and American talk show host Oprah Winfrey commented on her talk show that, "when I hear Andrea sing, I burst into tears."
 After attending Bocelli's concert at the Hollywood Bowl in 2009, British-American actress Elizabeth Taylor said, "My mind, my soul were transported by his beauty, his voice, his inner being.
 God has kissed this man and I thank God for it."
-Taylor had been a passionate fan of Bocelli's since the beginning of his music career in the mid-1990s.
+Taylor had been a passionate fan of Bocelli since the beginning of his music career in the mid-1990s.
 Other fans include Albert II, Prince of Monaco, who invited the tenor to sing at his wedding, as well as Sarah, Duchess of York, and actress Isabella Rossellini.

 Bocelli's voice, more specifically his interpretation of opera, has been regularly criticized by classical music critics.
 These include Bernard Holland of The New York Times and Andrew Clements of The Guardian.
 In 1999, The New York Times chief music critic Anthony Tommasini in his review of Bocelli's North American opera debut at the Detroit Opera House in the title role of Massenet's Werther commented, "The basic colour of Mr. Bocelli's voice is warm and pleasant, but he lacks the technique to support and project his sound.
 His sustained notes wobble.
 His soft high notes are painfully weak.
 Inadequate breath control often forces him to clip off notes prematurely at the end of phrases."
 In December 2000, Tommasini again criticised Bocelli, this time for his La bohème album when he stated that Bocelli "still has trouble with basic things, like breath support" and his voice had been "carefully recorded ... to help it match the trained voices of the other cast members in fullness and presence."